bjornekelund/ICOMautomagic/README.md

 The application only considers radio #1.

-A typical usage scenario is to connect **ICOM Automagic** to the slow "remote" CI-V port of the radio while the logger is connected to the fast USB CI-V port.
-The application accepts a command line argument for the used port (e.g. `$ icomautomagic COM3`\) which is also remembered.
+A typical usage scenario is to connect **ICOM Automagic** to the slow "Remote" CI-V port of the ICOM radio while the logger is connected to the fast USB CI-V port.
+The application also accepts a command line argument to set the serial port to be used (e.g. `$ icomautomagic COM3`\).
+This setting is remembered.